Optimal Transport for Machine Learners: Monge's Formulation

+\begin{example}[A splitting obstruction] A classical example, discussed for instance in~\cite{SantambrogioBook}, takes $\al$ uniform on a vertical segment and $\be$ equal to the average of the uniform measures on two parallel vertical segments placed symmetrically to the left and to the right.
+For the quadratic cost, the relaxed Kantorovich optimizer splits each source point into its two symmetric targets.
+A deterministic Monge map cannot split one point into two destinations, so minimizing sequences must oscillate between the two sides and the Monge problem has no optimizer. \end{example}

-It is also not a symmetric problem in $\alpha$ and $\beta$.
-For instance, this problem makes sense if $\alpha$ has a density with respect to Lebesgue and $\beta$ is discrete.
-It is a semi-discrete problem, which can be understood as an optimal quantization problem.
-Indeed, for instance on $\X=\Y=\RR^d$, one can consider a setting where $\alpha$ has a density with respect to Lebesgues and $\beta = \sum_j b_j \delta_{y_j}$ is discrete, supported on $\{y_1,\ldots,y_m\}$.
-In this case, a map $\T$ so that $\T_\sharp \alpha=\beta$ defines a segemtation of the space into $m$ cells $C_j := \T^{-1}(y_j)$, so that $\alpha(C_j)=b_j$.
-This is often reffered to as the semi-discrete setting.
-If one exchanges the role of $\alpha$ and $\beta$ (so that $\alpha$ is discrete) then there is not any valid $\T$.
-Indeed, it is not possible to push-forward a discrete measure to a measure with density, so that the constraint set of the Monge problem is empty.
+\begin{example}[Semi-discrete Monge maps] The Monge formulation is not symmetric in $\al$ and $\be$.
+It makes sense, for instance, when $\al$ has a density with respect to Lebesgue measure and $\be$ is discrete.
+On $\Xx=\Yy=\RR^d$, let $\be=\sum_j b_j\delta_{y_j}$ be supported on $\{y_1,\ldots,y_m\}$.
+A map $\T$ such that $\T_\sharp\al=\be$ defines a segmentation of the space into cells This is the semi-discrete setting.
+Chapter~\ref{sec-semidiscr-w1} explains how the cells become Laguerre cells for prescribed masses and ordinary Voronoi cells when the masses are free.
+If one exchanges the roles of $\al$ and $\be$ so that $\al$ is discrete, then no valid $\T$ exists in general: it is not possible to push forward a discrete measure to a measure with density. \end{example}